discentem/cavorite/README.md

 This is not production ready nor feature complete.
 See [Issues](https://github.com/discentem/cavorite/issues) for upcoming features.

 Inspired by https://github.com/facebook/IT-CPE/tree/main/pantri, this is a re-write in Go with support for s3, Minio, Google Cloud Storage, and other storage systems through plugins.
-See [internal/stores](internal/stores) for information about implementing new storage drivers.
+See [stores](stores) for information about implementing new storage drivers.

 ## Development